Traditional vs Agile Project Management – Which One Fits You?

 Since Agile follows an ‘all hands on deck’ approach; the process of solving problems becomes easier and more efficient.
 Team members also have the autonomy to make trivial changes without getting approval from the project manager which saves a lot of time and stimulates progress.

-Popular Agile methodologies like Scrum and Kanban require the division of the entire project into much smaller and achievable tasks.
+Popular Agile methodologies like Scrum and Kanban methodology require the division of the entire project into much smaller and achievable tasks.
 This allows the continuous development of the project while ensuring quality.

 In the case of the traditional approach, sudden changes or problems sometimes take the team back to ‘square one’.This results in the wastage of both time and money.
 In 2017 alone, the U.S government lost about $32 billion in failed IT projects due to this reason.